Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Discussion

 The insights gained from this study have significant implications for future research in both basic and applied neuroscience, particularly in the context of cortical neuron-based machine learning.
 Identifying distinct phases in neuronal activity is crucial for developing effective cortical neuron-based computing devices.
-Understanding how networks evolve and adapt in response to stimulation can inform the design of biological computing systems that mimic learning and decision-making processes.
+Understanding how networks change and adapt in response to stimulation can inform the design of biological computing systems that mimic learning and decision-making processes.
+The pairwise similarity graphs derived from the MDE can be used to phenotype neurons based on their temporal behavior, offering a more transparent (i.e., “white-box”) alternative to deep learning approaches such as \cite{pandarinath2018inferring}.

 Another key contribution of this study is the emphasis on metric selection in dimensionality reduction techniques.
 Our results demonstrate that both MDE and t-SNE yield inadequate outcomes when employing Euclidean distance as a metric, as it fails to capture the complex, non-linear relationships in neuronal data.
-By utilizing correlation metrics, we achieved more meaningful embeddings, reinforcing the notion that careful consideration of distance metrics is essential for extracting valuable insights from high-dimensional datasets.
+By utilizing cosine distance between population activity vectors, we achieved more meaningful embeddings, reinforcing the notion that careful consideration of distance metrics is essential for extracting valuable insights from high-dimensional datasets.
+This is especially important here because cosine distance compares the shape of population activity patterns, while the radius and centroid-distance diagnostics separately evaluate within-condition variability and between-condition displacement.

 In summary, our research underscores the utility of advanced analytical techniques, such as MDE, in unraveling the complexities of neuronal dynamics.
 By preserving both global structures and local relationships, MDE provides a more comprehensive framework for understanding neuronal activity over time, particularly in the context of developmental processes and responses to stimulation.
+The results also show that a useful visualization should preserve both the relative positions of condition centroids and the size of each activity cloud.
+This distinction is important because an embedding may visually separate conditions while still missing changes in the underlying variability of the population activity.
 As we continue to explore the intricate workings of neuronal networks, the methodologies and findings presented in this study pave the way for future investigations aimed at enhancing our understanding of brain function and its implications for health and disease.